nitay658/booksListing-main/README.md

 - Explore the database and add books to refine your recommendations.
 - Receive personalized book recommendations based on your preferences.

+## Next Asignments:
+User Preferences and Algorithm Customization:

+- Allow users to set preferences such as favorite genres, authors, or topics.
+These preferences can be used to customize the weighting of features in the KNN algorithm.
+- Implement a user interface where users can adjust weights for different features or parameters of the algorithm, providing them with more control over their recommendations.

+Search Section Improvements:

+- Enhance the search functionality to provide more intuitive and accurate results.
+Consider implementing features such as autocomplete suggestions, fuzzy search, or advanced filtering options.
+- Integrate natural language processing (NLP) techniques to improve the understanding of user queries and provide more relevant search results.

+Algorithm Enhancement:

+- Continuously refine and optimize the KNN algorithm to improve recommendation accuracy and performance.
+- Experiment with different distance metrics, such as cosine similarity or Pearson correlation coefficient, to better capture the similarity between books and enhance the recommendation quality.

 Happy reading!